Microphone speech streaming recognition using the API v3

 )

-# Send a message with recognition settings.
+# Send a message with the recognition settings.

 yield stt_pb2.StreamingRequest(session_options=recognize_options)